History of Halifax, Nova Scotia: Neighbourhoods

 Richmond, Needham and Mulgrave were voting district names.
 Historically, these working-class Catholic neighbourhoods used their parish names: Saint Stephen's, Saint Joeseph's, Saint Patrick's.
 Today they are the integrated and prosperous North End; the neighbourhood names are no longer in common use and the parish boundaries no longer exist.

 Demographics

 Currently, the Community's is at its highest ever population.
 Within its relatively small landmass, there are 156,141 inhabitants as of 2021.
+Even if it was still an independent city with its former boundaries, it would be the largest city in Atlantic Canada.

 From 2016 to 2021, the community's population increased by 19,621 people; from 136,520 people to 156,141 people.
 The increase represented very-strong growth of higher-than 14% over a time-period of five-years.

 The community of Halifax consists of census tracts 2050001.00 to 2050027.00.